Artists respond to one year of Trump with protest art

 features new works by more than 80 artists reflecting a variety of genders, ages, backgrounds and political concerns.

-"I don't think it matters if you are male or female or non-binary, 16 years old or 70," the gallery's director, Indira Cesarine, said in a phone interview.
+"I don't think it matters if you are male or female or non-binary, 16 years old or 70," the gallery's director, Indira Cesarine, said in an email.
 "We are all affected right now by Trump's divisive politics."

 For 'anyone and everyone'